Contact: Jorge Duque, flyecuador in Ibarra firstname.lastname@example.org.

 With Santiago Duque mai 2003 ascent to the Imbabura.
 Launching at 3800 m since above that level wind and clouds became unbearable: the usual problem of volcano flights in Ecuador.

 A long downward flight towards Ibarra, very calm as soon as you are a couple of meters away from the volcano.
 The hill right behind the city is the preferred launching spot of the local pilots.
-The other day we had a very nice thermal flight from there.
-To the left of my foot the local airport with its nice landing facilities.
+The other day we had a nice thermal flights from there.
+To the left of my foot the local airport with its outstanding landing facilities.

 At last for once a sufficiently large landing strip.
 With perfect landing turn cheerily waving toward the tower.
-The airport is used only rarely.
+The airport is used only rarely and for this day the local paragliding school gave its ok.
 Santiago is still in air, invisible.
-Straight ahead along the runway the Imbabura.
 Our launch spot at the left flank is already in the clouds.